mercadopago/devsite-docs/guides/checkout-api-v2/integrate-pse-avanza.en.md

 ## Get document types

-After configuring the credential, it is necessary to obtain the types of documents that will be part of filling out the payment form.
+After adding the payment form, you need to obtain the types of documents that will be used to fill it out.
+These documents will depend on the type of person (natural or legal) selected while adding the payment form, and you can obtain them automatically using the following function:

-By including the element of type `select` with the ID `id = docType` that is on the form, it will be possible to automatically fill in the available options when calling the following function:

 [[[
 ```javascript